Home DE

 This is the only way to convince drivers to use public transportation.
 Stockholm has a particularly clever approach.
 It has introduced a city toll, which gives the excellent public transportation system a significant price advantage over cars.

 Since 2006, the Green Party has been responsible for the transport department, with one exception.
-In these 20 years, not a single effective measure has been implemented to noticeably reduce the volume of traffic that floods into the city from outside every day.
+In these 20 years, not a single effective measure has been introduced to noticeably curb the ever-increasing volume of traffic that pours into the city from outside every day.

 The green advocates of this “push strategy” dream that commuters will immediately abandon their cars and switch to other modes of transport if traffic space is taken away from them and traffic jams are created.

-The damage to the economy is enormous: according to AI calculations, five minutes of additional travel time due to traffic jams on the way to and from work alone cause annual losses of more than EUR 120 million in lost revenue for the 70,000 tradespeople in Frankfurt, assuming that 70% of them have a customer appointment every day (charging rate EUR 65).
+The damage to the economy is enormous: According to AI calculations, five minutes of additional travel time due to traffic jams on the way to and from work for the 70,000 tradespeople in Frankfurt alone result in annual losses of more than EUR 120 million in lost revenue, assuming that 70% have a customer assignment every day (charging rate EUR 65).
+This does not prevent the Green Party from deliberately causing hundreds of millions of euros in damage to the economy by reducing traffic space and creating traffic jams.

 We asked the AI platform Google Gemini: "How long will it take for the desired ‘traffic evaporation’ to occur and for 50% of road users to switch to other modes of transport if 50% of the space in the city center is taken away from them?"
 The answer: